Profile

 Required Subjects

-To pursue a career in Chemical Engineering in South Africa, the following subjects are typically required at the Grade 10 level:
+To pursue a career in Chemical Engineering in South Africa, you must take the following subjects in Grade 10:

 1. Mathematics (not Mathematical Literacy)